slviajero/tinybasic/MANUAL.md

 With SET 19, 1 the base of the random number can be changed to follow Palo Alto BASIC conventions.
 In this case numbers are created from 1 to 8.

 SET 19, -1 sets the random number generator to Microsoft mode.
-In this mode RND() always produces numbers between 0 and 1 (exclusively).
+In this mode RND(x) always produces numbers between 0 and 1 (exclusively).
 Called with a negative argument, the random number generator is initlialized with the absolute value of the argument to start a new sequence.
 This is equivalent to setting the sequence with @R. Called with 0 as an argument the same number is created.
 Called with any positive argument new random numbers are produced.
 This setting can be used to make the interpreter more compatible to Microsoft BASIC interpreters.

 ### SIZE